 Sensors monitor your unit constantly measuring your grow boxes pH levels.
 Let’s say that your system’s pH level starts slipping below where it should be for optimal growing conditions.
 The growbox will recognize this and then BAM!
 It automatically doses pH up or pH down to get the deep water culture tank pH level back to where it wants to be.

-Similarly to the pH system the tank is also fitted with EC sensors that are always checking up on the waters nutrients levels.
+Similarly to the pH system, the tank is also fitted with EC sensors that are always checking up on the waters nutrients levels.
+EC sensors check the amount of salts in the water, which tells the unit how strong the concentration of nutrients is in the water.
 The automatic grow box has been programmed to know how much each strain needs and when to feed it.
 This means that your plant will never be going hungry.

 Now this is where it gets pretty crazy.
-The strains have been tested and optimized for perfect plant growth.
+The strains have been tested and the lights have been adjusted for optimized for perfect plant growth.
 Every single recipe has its own tailored light setting!!
 How does the Automated Grow Box know each recipe's optimal light settings?

 There are some major differences between a grow tent and a grow box.
 While they may initially seem very similar they differ in the quality and quantity of plant yields, security, price, appearance, smell and the amount of weekly work required.